Navigating Gigapixel Pathology Images with Large Multimodal Models: GIANT

+We compare GIANT to 10 pathology chat systems, spanning specialized and non-specialized pathology models.
+See Supplementary Materials for standardized task prompts.

-For generalist models, we evaluate GPT-5, GPT-4o, and Claude 4.5-Sonnet under two standard configurations widely adopted in prior studies~\cite{liang2025wsillava, chen2025slidechat, li2025}: \begin{itemize} \item \textbf{Thumbnail baseline:} Each model receives a 1024$\times$1024 thumbnail of the entire WSI using the same resolution as in prior work ~\cite{chen2025slidechat}. \item \textbf{Random patch aggregation:} Following SlideChat~\cite{chen2025slidechat}, we sample 30 random 224$\times$224 patches from each WSI.
-Following the prior work, we use the CLAM Python package to segment the tissue on the slide before patching ~\cite{clam}.
+\paragraph{ROI Chat Baselines:} For generalist models, we evaluate GPT-5, GPT-4o, and Qwen3-VL-235B.
+For specialist models, we evaluate Patho-R1-7B, Pathgen-LLaVA, and Quilt-LLaVA.
+For fair comparison to WSI models, we adopt two standard configurations widely adopted in prior studies~\cite{liang2025wsillava, chen2025slidechat, li2025, chen2025pathagentinterpretableanalysiswholeslide}: \begin{itemize} \item \textbf{Thumbnail baseline:} Each model receives a 1024$\times$1024 thumbnail of the entire WSI using the same resolution as in prior work ~\cite{chen2025slidechat}. \item \textbf{Random patch aggregation:} Following SlideChat~\cite{chen2025slidechat}, we sample 30 random 224$\times$224px patches at 20$\times$ magnification from each WSI after tissue segmentation.
 The model independently answers each patch, and predictions are combined by majority vote. \end{itemize}